Chimichurri Steak

 Chimichurri sauce ingredients in a food processor before being blended.

-1. Scrape down sides.
+1. Scrape down the sides.
 With the motor running, slowly drizzle in oil until a thick sauce forms, about 20 to 30 seconds.

 Someone making chimichurri sauce in a food processor.